-Management fees and other revenue consist of property management fees, call center fees, platform fees, acquisition fees, and a portion of tenant warranty protection proceeds that the Company earns for managing and operating its unconsolidated real estate venture (the "Joint Venture").
+Management fees and other revenue consist of property management fees, platform fees, call center fees, acquisition fees, and a portion of tenant warranty protection or tenant insurance proceeds that the Company earns for managing and operating its unconsolidated real estate ventures.

-The property management fees are equal to 6% of monthly gross revenues and net sales revenues from the Joint Venture assets, the call center fees are equal to 1% of monthly gross revenues and net sales revenues from Joint Venture assets, and the platform fees are equal to \$1,250 per month per Joint Venture property.
-The Company provides supervisory and administrative property management services, centralized call center services, and technology platform and revenue management services to the Joint Venture properties.
-During the three months ended March 31, 2018 and 2017, the Company recognized property management fees, call center fees and platform fees of \$1.3 million and \$1.1 million, respectively.
+With respect to both the 2018 Joint Venture and the 2016 Joint Venture (as each are defined in Note 5), the Company provides supervisory and administrative property management services, centralized call center services, and technology platform and revenue management services to the properties in the unconsolidated real estate ventures.
+The property management fees are equal to 6% of monthly gross revenues and net sales revenues from the assets of the unconsolidated real estate ventures, and the platform fees are equal to \$1,250 per month per unconsolidated real estate venture property.
+With respect to the 2016 Joint Venture only, the call center fees are equal to 1% of each of monthly gross revenues and net sales revenues from the 2016 Joint Venture properties.
+During the three months ended March 31, 2019 and 2018, the Company recognized property management fees, call center fees and platform fees of \$3.2 million and \$1.3 million, respectively.

-For acquisition fees, the Company provides sourcing, underwriting and administration services to the Joint Venture.
-The Joint Venture paid the Company a \$4.1 million acquisition fee equal to 0.65% of the gross capitalization (including debt and equity) of the original 66-property Joint Venture portfolio (the "Initial JV Portfolio") in 2016, at the time of the Initial JV Portfolio acquisition.
-This fee may be refundable to the Joint Venture, on a prorated basis, if the Company is removed as the Joint Venture managing member during the initial four year life of the Joint Venture and as such, the Company's performance obligation for this acquisition fee is satisfied over this period.
-As of March 31, 2018 and December 31, 2017, the Company had deferred revenue related to the Initial JV Portfolio acquisition fee of \$2.6 million and \$2.8 million, respectively.
-The Company also earns acquisition fees for properties acquired by the Joint Venture subsequent to the Initial JV Portfolio.
-These fees are based on a percentage of the gross capitalization of the acquired assets determined by the Joint Venture members, and are generally earned when the Joint Venture obtains title and control of the acquired property.
-During the three months ended March 31, 2018 and 2017, the Company recognized acquisition fees of \$0.3 million and \$0.3 million, respectively.
+For acquisition fees, the Company provides sourcing, underwriting and administration services to the unconsolidated real estate ventures.
+The 2016 Joint Venture paid the Company a \$4.1 million acquisition fee equal to 0.65% of the gross capitalization (including debt and equity) of the original 66-property 2016 Joint Venture portfolio (the "Initial 2016 JV Portfolio") in 2016, at the time of the Initial 2016 JV Portfolio acquisition.
+The 2018 Joint Venture paid the Company a \$4.0 million acquisition fee related to the initial acquisition of properties by the 2018 Joint Venture (the "Initial 2018 JV Portfolio") in 2018, at the time of the Initial 2018 JV Portfolio acquisition.
+These fees are refundable to the unconsolidated real estate ventures, on a prorated basis, if the Company is removed as the managing member during the initial four year life of the unconsolidated real estate ventures and as such, the Company's performance obligation for these acquisition fees are satisfied over a four year period.
+As of March 31, 2019 and December 31, 2018, the Company had deferred revenue related to the acquisition fees of \$4.1 million and \$4.6 million, respectively.

+The Company also earns acquisition fees for properties acquired by the unconsolidated real estate ventures subsequent to the Initial 2016 JV Portfolio and the Initial 2018 JV Portfolio.
+These fees are based on a percentage of the gross capitalization of the acquired assets determined by the members of the 2016 Joint Venture and the 2018 Joint Venture, and are generally earned when the unconsolidated real estate ventures obtain title and control of an acquired property.
+During the three months ended March 31, 2019 and 2018, the Company recognized acquisition fees of \$0.5 million and \$0.3 million, respectively.

-An affiliate of the Company provides tenant warranty protection to tenants at the Joint Venture properties in exchange for 50% of all proceeds from the tenant warranty protection program at each Joint Venture property.
-During the three months ended March 31, 2018 and 2017, the Company recognized \$0.5 million and \$0.5 million, respectively of revenue related to these activities.
+An affiliate of the Company facilitates tenant warranty protection or tenant insurance programs for tenants of the properties in the unconsolidated real estate ventures in exchange for 50% of all proceeds from such programs at each unconsolidated real estate venture property.
+During the three months ended March 31, 2019 and 2018, the Company recognized \$1.2 million and \$0.5 million, respectively, of revenue related to these activities.